tarektarho/FItNews/README.md

 Clicking on the article will take the user to the news site in a new window.

 ### Backend
-FitNews backend is written in NodeJS and uses the Mongo database server to store articles and serve them to the frontend.
+SportNews backend is written in NodeJS and uses the Mongo database server to store articles and serve them to the frontend.

 There are two backend processes: